Propofol: Developments

-A water-soluble prodrug form, fospropofol, has been developed and tested with positive results.
+A water-soluble prodrug, fospropofol, has been developed and tested with positive results.
 Fospropofol is rapidly broken down by the enzyme alkaline phosphatase to form propofol.
 Marketed as Lusedra, this formulation may not produce the pain at the injection site that often occurs with the conventional form of the drug.
 The U.S. Food and Drug Administration (FDA) approved the product in 2008.

 By incorporation of an azobenzene unit, a photoswitchable version of propofol (AP2) was developed in 2012 that allows for optical control of GABA_{A} receptors with light.
 In 2013, a propofol binding site on mammalian GABA_{A} receptors has been identified by photolabeling using a diazirine derivative.
 Additionally, it was shown that the hyaluronan polymer present in the synovia can be protected from free-radical depolymerization by propofol.

 Ciprofol is another derivative of propofol that is 4–6 times more potent than propofol.
 As of 2022 it is undergoing Phase III trials.
 Ciprofol appears to have a lower incidence of injection site pain and respiratory depression than propofol.

 Propofol has also been studied for treatment resistant depression.

 Veterinary uses

 In November 2024, the US Food and Drug Administration approved PropofolVet Multidose, the first generic propofol injectable emulsion for dogs.
 PropofolVet Multidose is approved for use as an injectable anesthetic in dogs.

-PropofolVet Multidose contains the same active ingredient (propofol injectable emulsion) as the approved brand name drug product, PropoFlo 28, which was first approved on 4 February 2011.
+PropofolVet Multidose contains the same active ingredient (propofol injectable emulsion) as the approved brand-name drug product, PropoFlo 28, which was first approved on 4 February 2011.
 In addition, the FDA determined that PropofolVet Multidose contains no inactive ingredients that may significantly affect the bioavailability of the active ingredient.
-PropofolVet Multidose is sponsored by Parnell Technologies Pty.
-Ltd. based in New South Wales, Australia.